Last updated on January 24th, 2023

 Indulging into small physical activities every couple of hours while working helps you stay active, break the monotony of everyday routine, and promotes blood circulation in the body.

-Take a break from work, grab a cup of coffee, enjoy a meal, go for a short walk, listen to your favorite music, choose to read a book, or just stretch your body.
+Take a break from work, grab a cup of coffee, enjoy a meal, go for a short walk, play fun games and activities like solving a jigsaw puzzle or unscrambling words, listen to your favorite music, choose to read a book, or just stretch your body.
 There are several ways to refresh your mind and body.